OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/sap.md

 # System Configuration

-* To start the integration, configure the Sap system in OpsHub Integration Manager.
+* To start the integration, configure the Sap system in <code class="expression">space.vars.SITENAME</code>.
 * Refer to [System Configuration](../integrate/system-configuration.md) page to learn the stepwise process.
 Refer to the following screenshot:

 <p align="center">